Code-Institute-Submissions/the_game/README.md

 Looking at my assignment in it's current state it works not as smoothly as I like but it works on the principle of playing with random cards.
 What I do realise is that the better the function the more the user will enjoy the game.

+I have now got to a point where I feel stuck as testing various code hasn't had a positive outcome in 4 days and I only have a week before my deadline.
+I have been given encouragement that I'm doing well by my mentor and student support but require knowledge and can't quite grasp why I feel so stuck.
+I have gone over course notes and even the modules but the answers not presenting themselves as I'd expect.
+I won't lie I feel like a fraud but capricorns are not quitters.
+What I do know is there is the growing possiblity that I will complete this assignment once I'm more expreienced in Javascript and could have been a little over ambitious with my choice of project.
+I have found it quite a lonely experience as I am the most advanced person I know that uses computers in my area and despite the country in lockdown I don't have a buddy who has the knowledge to guide me to continue confidently and successfully.
+As I write this I am waiting for a friend of a friend to call with additonal advice.
+I am really concerned but there is part of me that is extremely excited that I will be good at JavaScript in the no too distant future.

 ### Deployment.

 ### Credits.

+Credits go to Coding Journey for their video on card flip effects on YouTube the link can be found in the Acknowledgments section.

+I also like to thank the tutors for their help and advice in particular Scott and Haley.

 ### Content.